aroemers/rmap/README.md

    x        ;=> {:a 1, :b 2}   ; here :b is also 2
    y        ;=> {:a 2, :b 2})
 ```

+This mode can be useful, for being sure that a lazy entry is really only evaluated once.
+But be careful.
+If another thread realizes an entry in a different (possibly unknown) context, the value of that entry might not be what you expect in your own context.
+This can be a feature, or downright annoying.

 #### `(assoc-lazy rmap X key form)`